Purity and separation for oriented matroids: Classification results

-For Case~(\ref{item:two_planes_and_e}), we must have that $|P_1-P_2|\geq 3$ and $|P_2-P_1|\geq 3$, otherwise we would arrive to one of the previous cases.
-There are at most two non-trivial planes through $e$, each of them intersects $P_i$ in at most one element for $i=1,2$, and there are no other non-trivial planes in $\Mcal$.
-Thus there is at least one element $e_i$ in each of $P_i$, $i=1,2$ that is not contained in any other non-trivial plane of $\Mcal$.
-Let $f_i\neq e_i$ be any other element from $P_i-P_{3-i}$ for $i=1,2$.
+Consider Case~(\ref{item:two_lines_and_e}).
+We must have that $|P_1-P_2|\geq 3$ and $|P_2-P_1|\geq 3$, otherwise we would arrive at Case~\eqref{item:big_line}.
+Moreover, we may assume that $e$ does not belong to either $P_1$ or $P_2$, otherwise we would arrive at Case~\eqref{item:two_lines}.
+There are at most two non-trivial lines through $e$, each of them intersects $P_i$ in at most one element for $i=1,2$, and there are no other non-trivial lines in $\Mcal$.
+Thus there is at least one element $e_i$ in each of $P_i$, $i=1,2$, that is not contained in any other non-trivial line of $\Mcal$.
+Let $f_i\neq e_i$ be an element of $P_i-P_{3-i}$ ($i=1,2$) such that $e,f_1,f_2$ do not lie on the same line.
 We get that $e_1,e_2,f_1,f_2,e$ form a pentagon so we are done with the proof of the lemma. \end{proof}

 There is a reason why we care about $\Mcal$ containing a pentagon.

 \begin{lemma} Suppose that a positively oriented matroid $\Mcal$ contains a pentagon.
 Then the only reorientation of $\Mcal$ that is also positively oriented is $\reorient{E}{\Mcal}$, that is, there are no non-trivial positively oriented reorientations of $\Mcal$. \end{lemma} \begin{proof} We prove this by induction on $|E|$.
 Let $|E|=5$.
 Then $\Mcal$ is itself a pentagon, and now suppose that $\reorient{A}{\Mcal}$ is also positively oriented.
 We may assume $1\leq |A|\leq 2$.
 Note that for every circuit $C$ of $\Mcal$, $A$ has to contain an even number of elements from $\Cu$.
 It is clear that for every one- or two-element subset of $E$, there is a circuit of $\Mcal$ that contains exactly one element of $A$, thus we are done with the base case.
 To show the induction step, consider any positively oriented matroid $\Mcal$ that contains a pentagon $\Pi$ and suppose that $\reorient{A}{\Mcal}$ is also positively oriented for some proper subset $A$ of $E$.
 Choose an element $e\in E-\Pi$.
 By the induction hypothesis, the intersection of $A$ with $E-e$ has to be either empty or equal to $E-e$.
 In any of these cases, one can easily find a circuit $C$ that contains $e$ and three other elements from $E-e$.
 For this circuit, the intersection $A\cap \Cu$ would have an odd number of elements, so we get a contradiction which finishes the proof of the lemma. \end{proof}